metu-rover/metu_navigation/README.md

   y: 0.0
   theta: 0.0"
 ```
-and make sure that you get the `resopnd: true`
+and make sure that you get the `response: true`